 A bit of bloating or gas is normal for everyone.
 In fact, some flatulence is a good thing because it means your gut microbes are thriving which in turn benefits your gut health.

 Expect some symptoms to appear when you come across a FODMAP group you don’t tolerate.
-These symptoms should resolve during the break period you take between FODMAP challenges.
-Most people will find a couple FODMAP groups that they’re minimally sensitive to.
+These symptoms should resolve during the 2-day washout period you take between FODMAP challenges.

 Also expect to do a lot of journalling as you document which foods you test and how your symptoms respond.